jeffzh4ng/tinydsa/README.md

 ## License

 This repository is released under the MIT license.
-In short, this means you are free to use this software in any personal, open-source or commercial projects.
-Attribution is optional but appreciated.
+In short, this means you are free to use this software in any personal, open-source or commercial projects